Delta Decision for Flood Risk Management

 Assessment of primary defences and dike upgrades

-In addition, 2017 saw the start of the first National Assessment Round for these primary defences.
-A new set of statutory instruments is available for that purpose.
+2017 saw the start of the first National Assessment Round for these primary defences.
+A set of statutory instruments is available for that purpose.
 This is a package of agreements and methods for the assessment of the primary defences.
-Progress can be followed in the Flood Risk Management Portal.
+That assessment was completed in 2022.
+It is clear that a majority of primary flood defences do not yet comply with the standards for flood risk management.

-Of the approximately 9 million people living behind a primary flood defence, about 78% already had the basic level of protection in 2020.
-In 2027, this percentage will increase to approximately 79%.
+Of the approximately 9 million people living behind a primary flood defence, about 78% already had the base level of protection in 2020.
+By 2028, this percentage will probably increase to approximately 81%.

 Smart spatial planning and crisis management

 The Delta Programme does not focus exclusively on flood prevention.
-Limiting potential damage and the number of casualties if there is flooding after all is also a responsibility of the Delta Programme.
+Limiting potential damage and the number of casualties if there is flooding after all is also a responsibility of the government authorities for which the Delta Programme works.
 The consequences can be mitigated by making smart choices in spatial planning and crisis management.
 The Working Group on Mitigating the Consequences of Floods issued an advisory document in this respect in 2018.
-Limiting the impact of floods with spatial planning measures is a component of the Delta Plan for Spatial Adaptation.

 The Steering Group for the Management of Water Crises and Floods (SMWO) improved water crisis management.
 An Evacuation Module for Large-Scale Floods is now available, including the app and website overstroomik.nl.
 The National Water and Floods Information System (LIWO) provides up-to-date flood information.